 Use the Zoom as an Audio Interface

 Don’t forget to connect your microphone before launching your broadcasting software.
-Once the software has started, go to the Input and Output settings (the 4th icon in StudioKing).
-In Input Devices choose H2n.
+Once the software has started, go to the Input and Output settings.
+Under Input Devices choose H2n.

 Top Tip: When making adjustments, make sure to choose 48KhZ for Mac.